bodowinter/visual_dominance_language/README.md

-Statistical analysis of Canadian Vowel Shift Analysis
+Statistical analysis of visual dominance in language
 =============

--	**Authors:** Bodo Winter & Marcus Perlman
 -	**Statistical Analysis:** Bodo Winter

 ## Libraries required for this analysis: